 This unit extends the concepts studied in NURS2900 Maternal and Infant Nursing A. The topic comprises methods of abnormal childbirth and neonatal care during labour, delivery and after birth.
 The key emphasis of the unit is based on the key result area (KRA) 5.2 - to provide safe and supervised delivery and KRA 5.3 - to improve access to emergency obstetric care (Papua New Guinea National Health Plan 2011-2020).
 An intensive clinical practice is attached to this unit.
-Prerequisite: NURS2900 Maternal and Neonatal Care A pharmacology, as applied to nursing.
-The unit addresses the indications, contraindications, drug calculations, and common avenues for administration of drugs.
-An intensive clinical practice is attached to this unit.
-Prerequisite(s): None
+Prerequisite: NURS2900 Maternal and Neonatal Care A

-NURS2400 Pharmacology for Nurses [PNGNQF Level 5] (15) This unit is an introduction to the study of the science of pharmacology, as applied to nursing.
-The unit addresses the
+NURS2400 Pharmacology for Nurses [PNGNQF Level 5] (15)